Customize your server's SSHD file

 SSHD customization options

-While SSHD customization can be done in a multitude of different ways, here are some examples of things Advanced Server Access Admins can do to customize their SSHD config file.
+While SSHD customization can be done in a multitude of different ways, the following are some examples of how Advanced Server Access admins can customize their SSHD config file.

 Disallow non-Advanced Server Access authentication in SSHD